Last updated: June 12, 2026

 Should I use traditional or modern rulerships?

 Traditional, by default.
 The dispositor technique was developed inside the seven-planet system, and the math works more often when you stay there.
 Modern co-rulers (Pluto for Scorpio, Neptune for Pisces, Uranus for Aquarius) change the answer for some charts, but the result depends entirely on which generation you were born into.
-This calculator uses traditional rulerships only.
+This calculator supports both: it defaults to traditional, and a toggle switches to modern co-rulers so you can compare the two side by side.

 Do outer planets count as final dispositors?

 Only under modern rulerships, and even then the result is generational, not individual.
 Pluto, Neptune, and Uranus stay in a sign for years, so an outer-planet final dispositor is shared with everyone born during that period.
-The technique was built for the seven traditional planets and works most reliably there.
+The technique was built for the seven traditional planets and works most reliably there, but you can switch this calculator to modern rulerships when you want the outer planets in the network.

 How rare is a final dispositor, really?